 FAQ

-Dr. McDonald says it's important to keep in mind there are several different types of kidney stones.
-Dietary recommendations or medications to reduce the risk are different for each type of stone.
+There are several different types of kidney stones, and the dietary recommendations or medications to reduce your risk are different for each type of stone, he adds.

-A diuretic is a type of medication that helps you move extra fluid and salt out of your body, according to the Cleveland Clinic.
-They are often prescribed to treat high blood pressure and manage other conditions.
+A diuretic is a type of medication that helps you excrete extra fluid and salt out of your body, according to the Cleveland Clinic.
+They're often prescribed to treat high blood pressure and manage other conditions.

-There is limited research or evidence to support claims that blueberries work as a natural diuretic, per Dr. McDonald.
+There is limited evidence to support claims that blueberries work as a natural diuretic, per Dr. McDonald.

 There's a reason we often hear the phrase "everything in moderation."
 Even though blueberries are a healthy food to include in your diet (as long as you're not allergic), it's possible to overdo it.

 "Eating too much of anything can make you not feel well," Dr. McDonald says.
-"The most common side effect is bloating, gas and diarrhea due to the fiber content in blueberries."
+"The most common side effects are bloating, gas and diarrhea due to the fiber content in blueberries."